 One Day in: Muscat - Hiking the Desert

-Arriving at the country of Oman by boat, whether to the ports of Khasab, Salalah or Muscat you can not help but notice, that there are many mountains in this desert country.
+Arriving in the country of Oman by boat, whether to the ports of Khasab, Salalah or Muscat you can not help but notice, that there are many mountains in this desert country.
 And when there are mountains, of course, there are also hikes to explore.
 In this case, I want to talk about one, originating in the port of Muscat.
 From the physical point of view, it is a rather easy hike, but despite this fact, the whole trail is still situated on my personal top ten list.
 And as someone always on the lookout for a challenge, this is a rather significant accomplishment.

 Four Reasons to do this Tour